-You must submit all assignments and attend all examinations scheduled for your course.
-As of Term 1 2019, assessment of applications for Special Consideration will be managed centrally and the University has introduced a "fit to sit/submit" rule.
-You will no longer be required to take your original documentation to The Nucleus for verification.
-Instead, UNSW will conduct source checks on documentation for verification purposes.
+You must submit all assessments scheduled for your course.
 You can apply for special consideration when illness or other circumstances beyond your control interfere with an assessment performance.
-If you need to submit an application for special consideration for an exam or assessment, you must submit the application prior to the start of the exam or before the assessment is submitted, except where illness or misadventure prevent you from doing so.
-If you sit an exam or submit an assignment, you are declaring yourself well enough to do so.
+If you need to submit an application for special consideration for an exam or assessment, you must submit the application before the assessment is submitted, except where illness or misadventure prevent you from doing so.
+Be aware of the "fit to sit/submit" rule which means that if you submit an assignment, you are declaring yourself well enough to do so and cannot later apply for Special Consideration.
+For more information and how to apply, see https://student.unsw.edu.au/special-consideration.